ritikbanxal/ritikbanxal/README.md

 # Hey there 👋

-I'm Ritik, a software engineer based in Germany.
+I'm Ritik, a full stack developer based in Germany.

-I mostly work on frontend stuff — React, TypeScript, Tailwind, and a bit of animation with Framer Motion.
+I work across the entire stack — from building interfaces with React and TypeScript to developing robust APIs and managing databases.

-I also use Figma for UI design and Procreate when I want to sketch ideas.
+I also use Figma for UI design and Procreate when I want to sketch out system architectures or ideas.

 This is a fresh profile where I'll be uploading some smaller projects, experiments, and things I'm currently working on.
 Everything here is built from scratch, no copy/paste templates.